Michael Porter Jr. Takes A Physical With The Chicago Bulls And Infuriates Other NBA Teams

 — Sactown Royalty (@sactownroyalty) June 6, 2018

 Michael Porter Jr. has fielded questions about his back for months.
 Back in November, SB Nation reported that Porter Jr. had microdiscectomy surgery.
-He was had to sit out for several months.
+He has had to sit out for several months.
 NBA teams hoping to get a look at Michael Porter Jr. have been leery about the injury and they might get scared off.

 In the case of the Sacramento Kings, they currently hold the No. 2 pick in the NBA draft.
-Taking Michael Porter Jr. that high would be a stretch at this point, however, it would be in the Kings’ best interest to look at him.
+Taking Michael Porter Jr. that high would be a stretch at this point, but it would be in the Kings’ best interest to look at him.

-In order for any NBA team to take a gander at Michael Porter Jr. they will have to travel to Chicago in order to do so.
+In order for any NBA team to take a gander at Michael Porter Jr., they will have to travel to Chicago in order to do so.
 It leaves many to speculate that the Chicago Bulls may have an inside track on drafting Porter Jr. unless another team beats them to the punch.

 Matter reports here that Michael Porter Jr. hasn't released his medicals, except the Bulls medical team has given him a physical.
 Then, following Porter's pro day this Friday, the Bulls' medical report will be shared with every other team.
 Interesting… https://t.co/GEL8KUwb4o